+This is problematic and unsustainable, for three main reasons.
 To start, dumping sewage in rivers, lakes and seas kills fish and makes fresh water undrinkable.
 This can only be avoided by extending the water closet and the already very costly sewerage network with an equally expensive infrastructure of sewage stations (which does not completely eliminate the detrimental effect on water life).

 Secondly, we need artificial fertilizers to keep our soil fertile.
 In 2008, almost 160 million tonnes of inorganic fertilizers were used worldwide (1 & 2).
 Without these, our agricultural soils would lose their fertility in just a few years time, followed by an inevitable collapse of food production and human population.
 A third problem is that the water closet logically consumes large quantities of fresh water to flush everything "away".

 Water closets are energy-intensive

 Fresh water production, the construction and maintenance of sewers, the treatment of sewage (and sewage sludge), and the production of inorganic fertilizers are all energy-intensive processes.
 Nitrogen (which makes up more than half of total fertilizer consumption) is abundantly available in air, but to convert it to a useful form the gas has to be heated and pressurized.
 The energy for this (polluting) process is delivered by natural gas or (in China) by coal plants.